leonid-in-github/Book-Library-.NET-Core-WPF/README.txt

-Run in Visual Studio or Rider.
+Run as administrator in Visual Studio or Rider.